1st-rapid-response-force/Training-Programs/docs/source/ait_11/battle_drills.rst

 Additional Battle Drills
 ------------------------

 Once you are assigned to an element your Squad Leader will introduce you to more task specific drills during trainings.
-This will help your squad to become more effective at handling situations that are commonly encountered.
+This will help your squad to become more effective at handling situations that are commonly encountered in your particular discipline.